 The first exhibition of these early linear collages was in my apartment near Ikebukuro, 1987.
 The second was in a gallery in Ginza (1988), about 20 works in this style.
 The final showing in Japan was some of these works projected to about 70′ high, onto a building at Shibuya Station (above Hachiko) over a week, a project sponsored in part by the Canadian Embassy, the Shibuya Municipal gov’t, Tokyu Hands, and Heineken.
 (The other works below have shown in various places, guerilla to gallery, and been covered by the CBC, the Star, Japan Times, Lola, the Globe, Forbes, etc.)

 I’ve continued to use this linear approach over the years — which became much easier with Photoshop — even using versions of it on my album covers (see bottom.)
-It has evolved through collage, painting, sculpture, printmaking, video, earthworks and installation.
-(Oh, and sound/music: see especially the songs Shinjuku Zulu from the first SZ album, and Rashomon from the second K.I.A. album).
+It has evolved through collage, painting, sculpture, printmaking, video, earthworks, photography, cyanotypes and installation.
+(Oh, and sound/music: see especially the songs Shinjuku Zulu from the first SZ album, and Rashomon from the second K.I.A. album and the speed collage video for Shanghai Masai).

 Some examples circa 1987: